lucmans/dechord/README.md

     sudo pacman -S sdl2 fftw3
 Note that SDL>2.0.5 is required for recording audio

-To compile, run just run make
+Compile command: make all
-To run, use ./fourier
+Execute: ./fourier

 Information about CLI arguments can be obtained through ./fourier -h